Biolab-PoliTO/PIN2GPI/README.md

 ## How to prepare your data
 INDIP data must be in .mat format to fit the analysis framework.
 Data example was extracted from the open database made available by the Mobilise-D consortium [1].
-What you need (see also data.mat file) is a structure containing Pressure insole data, organized in two fields: </p>
+What you need (see also data.mat file) is a structure containing normalized pressure insole data in the range [0 1], organized in two fields: </p>
-- LeftFoot: N-by-M matrix, where N represents the time-samples and N represents the number of channels acquired from left side </p>;
+- LeftFoot.NormalizedPressure: N-by-M matrix, where N represents the time-samples and N represents the number of channels acquired from left side </p>;
-- RighFoot: N-by-M matrix, where N represents the time-samples and N represents the number of channels acquired from right side </p>.
+- RighFoot.NormalizedPressure: N-by-M matrix, where N represents the time-samples and N represents the number of channels acquired from right side </p>.
 If your data contains a different number of channels or follows a different channels distribution, you should modify the cluster organization (as described in point a) within the HFPS_extraction function to match your specific dataset.
-If you had a number of acquired channels or a different disposition, you should modify the cluster organization (as described in point a) within the HFPS_extraction function to match your specific dataset.

 ## How to contribute to ```PI2GPI```